 1. In the row for the server you want to remove select Remove server from the Actions list:

-Note: You cannot remove an individual node in a cluster.
+You cannot remove an individual node in a cluster.
 You should remove the cluster management node itself.

-2. The Remove servers box is displayed, indicating what will be removed:
+2. The Remove servers box is displayed, with the servers to be removed highlighted in the list: